Can you identify with any of these scenarios?

 - I’ll send a thank you + a client gift to wrap up the project.

-Better collaboration creates opportunities for the best design solutions.
+A better web design process creates opportunity for the best design solutions.
 And the best design solutions are a reflection of the partnership between client and designer.